advanced french words

-Now that you’ve got your grammar down pat, we can bring back the excitement and challenge of your beginner and intermediate days with some obscure and challenging vocabulary.
+Now that you’ve got your grammar down pat, we can bring back the excitement with some challenging vocabulary, including advanced French verbs, adjectives and expressions.

 In this post, we’ll look at a list of truly grown-up French words, ranging from the tricky, to the slightly naughty, to the very, very French.